tobya/gitmysite/readme.markdown

 Single File.
 ------------

-The only file you need to upload to your site is the ??'gitmysite.php'?? file, the .gitignore file will be created for you.
+The only file you need to upload to your site is the *'gitmysite.php'* file, the .gitignore file will be created for you.
 I wanted to do this to make it as simple as possible to install, as a result the file might be a bit confusing to read, but I feel it is worth the tradeoff.

+To install place the gitmysite.php script in the root directory you wish to control, change the value assigned to the $PASS variable and visit in your browser.

 Get Involved
 ------------